Support Us Button Widget

 Hoosier National Forest

-Across expansive 204,303 acres of forest, you’ll find four separate recreation areas with camping loops.
+Across 204,303 acres of forest, you’ll find four separate recreation areas with camping loops.
 Dispersed camping is also available along many of the hiking, biking, and horseback riding trails — just observe the rules.

 INDYtoday: INDY_Turkey Run hiking kayak_OCT25